apprenticeharper/DeDRM_tools/Topaz_Tools/README_Topaz_Tools.txt

 3. move to tools\Topaz_Tools\

-4. If you have an old Kindle (never updated to 2.5 or later) or an iPod, iPhone, or iPad or Kindle for Mac and you know your PID then double-click on the following:

-TopazExtract_iPhone_iPad_K4M.pyw

-If you have Kindle for PC (and no Kindle for Mac will NOT work here) then instead double-click on the following:

-TopazExtract_Kindle4PC.pyw
+4. double-click on TopazExtract.pyw

 Hit the first “…” button to select the Topaz book with DRM that you want to convert

 Hit the second “…” to select an entirely new directory to extract the many book pieces into

-And add info for your PID (or extra PIDs) if needed (should not be needed for Kindle For PC).
+And add info for your PID (or extra PIDs) if needed (should not be needed for Kindle For PC or Kindle for Mac).
+This field is useful if you have Kindle for iPad/iPhone/iPodTouch or an old Kindle V1 and know your device PID.

 Hit the Start button